So, like many of you, I used to suffer from insomnia.

 So I think the internet can be very liberating.

-I think the internet uh means that governments simply can't lie to us anymore in the way that they used to.
+I think the internet means that governments simply can't lie to us anymore in the way that they used to.

 But the internet equally can be a very bad thing and a very dangerous thing.

-And through the internet alone, if if people's trust goes away from you guys and goes completely to the internet, there is a genuine and real danger that perhaps very dangerous or bad ideas will take hold.
+And through the internet alone, if people's trust goes away from you guys and goes completely to the internet, there is a genuine and real danger that perhaps very dangerous or bad ideas will take hold.

 I think that the broadcasters and the media in the wake of 2016 need to press the reset button.

-I never thought I'd say this, but I think you have got to be more responsible, and you have got to be more representative.
+I never thought I'd say this, but I think you have got to be more responsible and you have got to be more representative.

 I have to say that on Trump, it wasn't just you that was wrong.

-All right, that of course, Nigel Farage, he was the campaign leader for the Brexit movement, and a big support behind the scenes, uh, I'm very aware of for Donald Trump, and he saw what happened before Brexit happened, he saw what was coming in the United States, and of course, following the Italian referendum Sunday night, you had hundreds of protesters taken to the streets of Rome demanding that Italy now leaves the European Union as well.
+And, of course, following the Italian referendum Sunday night, you had hundreds of protesters taken to the streets of Rome demanding that Italy now leaves the European Union as well.

 Well, this is far from over.

-Um anyway, so what's uh what's going on, Nigel Howard?
+Anyway, so what's going on, Nigel Howard?

 What a year this has been.